The Keyrenter Story

 In 2013, Aaron and Nate recognized that the larger property management industry suffered from the same problems they had experienced when initially developing their business.
 With their systems firmly in place and a track record of success established, they decided to launch the Keyrenter franchise concept in order to bring top-quality property management services to markets across the country.

 Franchising the business made the most sense to the team because of how much real estate relies on intense relationship building and knowledge of local markets.
 In equipping franchise partners with the systems and expertise they’d learned along the way, Aaron and Nate saw ample opportunity for expansion.
 In 2014, Keyrenter sold its first franchise, and the business has been expanding ever since.
-Today, Keyrenter manages 4,000+ doors valued at $8 million+ in rent per month.
+Today, Keyrenter manages 7,100+ doors across the U.S.!

 Sadly, Aaron Marshall passed away in 2021, but his legacy continues through Nate and the Keyrenter Franchise model.